top of page

 (Uncanny) X-Men for Nintendo Entertainment System

-A permadeath shoot 'em up but half the cast can't shoot.
-If you use Nightcrawler to walk through walls it's manageable.
-You need a secret code to play the last level.
-No one knows who developed this.
-It didn't release, it escaped!
+It's a permadeath shoot 'em up, but half the cast can't shoot.
+If you use Nightcrawler to walk through walls it's manageable, but you need a secret code to play the last level.
+Apparently, no one knows who developed this.
+In the words of Bruce Campbell, it didn't release, it escaped!

 Release: Dec, 1989